 Check out the winter activities at Fairmont Jasper Park Lodge

-There are normally loads of fun winter activities to try at Fairmont Jasper Park Lodge – but the lack of snow and warm temperatures put an early end to them one year I visited.
+There are loads of fun winter activities to try at Fairmont Jasper Park Lodge – but the lack of snow and warm temperatures put an early end to them one year I visited.

 Most winters you can look forward to curling on Lac Beauvert, fat tire biking and cross-country skiing on a network of trails in the area.
 I did walk one of the trails to Edith Lake – and walking was definitely the way to explore.